jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/startInstance.md

 ## Description
-Start a single VM, only the virtual machine in the status of <b>stopped</b> can be started, and the start is only available when there is no task in progress for virtual machine. <br>
+Start a single VM.
+Only the VM in the status of <b>stopped</b> can be started, and the start operation is only available when there is no task in progress of the VM.
-Only the virtual machine with normal billing status can be started.
+Only the VM with normal billing status can be started and if the VM in the status of stopped due to arrearage or expiration it can not be started.

 ## Request method